- Death & Loss of Life

 Death by Robot Arm

 Ford Motor Company casting plant in Flat Rock, Michigan on January 25, 1979, had the first person killed by a robot a man named Robert Williams a 25-year old.
 Weird as it sounds this robot with extending arms that designed to retrieve casting from a five-story machine on the shelves but it malfunction giving incorrect information to the workers.
 The robot machine has a one-ton cast mounted on rubber wheels that use mechanical arms for placing the casting on the different shelves.
-Robert Williams had to climb up on the racks to get parts, but somehow the robot arm swung around hitting him in the head, he died as a result being the first person killed by a robot.
+Robert Williams had to climb up on the racks to get parts, but somehow the robot arm swung around hitting him in the head, he died as a result which was the first person killed by a robot.

 General Motors - Old Timer